TylerPachal/wild/README.md

 ![Build Status](https://github.com/TylerPachal/wild/workflows/Elixir%20CI/badge.svg)
 ![Hex.pm version](https://img.shields.io/hexpm/v/wild.svg)

-Wild is a wildcard matching library that mimics unix-style blob pattern matching functionality for Elixir binaries (without actually interacting with the filesystem itself).
+Wild is a wildcard matching library that implements unix-style blob pattern matching functionality for Elixir binaries (without actually interacting with the filesystem itself).
 It works on all binary input and defaults to working with codepoint representations of binaries, but other modes are also available.